- What we know about Testosterone

 This situation has been described as androgen deficiency in the elderly male, andropause, or LOH (Late-onset hypogonadism).

-The International Society of Andrology and the International Society for the Study of the Aging Male define the LOH as a clinical and biochemical syndrome associated with advanced age and characterized by typical symptoms and a deficiency in serum T levels.
+The International Society of Andrology and the International Society for the Study of the Aging Male define LOH as a clinical and biochemical syndrome associated with advanced age and characterized by typical symptoms and a deficiency in serum T levels.

 It may result in significant detriment in the quality of life and adversely affect the function of multiple organ systems.